mike-a-yen/nn_demo/blog/post.md

 The third network is an illustration of what can be developed in `keras` trading line for line with `Tensorflow`.
 In about 10 lines of code I built a convolutional neural network that approaches state of the art performance for `MNIST`.

 ## What to do now
 Hopefully I have convinced you that neural networks can solve some really complicated problems while being easily accessible and fast to develop and test.
-If you haven't already, I would recommend working through the [interactive notebook](../mnist_demo.ipynb) to test out `tensorflow`, `keras` and to get a feel for what these algorithms are doing.
+Until recently I had put neural networks on a pedistal above all other machine learning algorithms, but now with `keras` training a neural net is as simple as training k-nearest neighboors or logistic regression.

-[Explain more]
+If you haven't already, I would recommend working through the [interactive notebook](../mnist_demo.ipynb) to test out `tensorflow`, `keras` and to get a feel for both APIs.

 #### Authors:
 Michael Yen